hernantz/blog/content/if-considered-harmful.md

 [not real world snippets][1], but simply put to make a point.

-Interestingly enough, all the expermients lead to functional programmig principles, like composing functions, processing iterables, lazyness and immutability, etc.
+Interestingly enough, all the expermients lead to functional programmig principles, like composing functions, passing functions as parameters, processing iterables, lazyness and immutability, etc.

+Maybe this implies that functional languages are superior in terms of expresability.

 [0]: https://blog.timoxley.com/post/47041269194/avoid-else-return-early "Avoid else, return early"